TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ## API Key

-### Query API Key List
+### List API Keys
-- Query the list of API keys.
+- Retrieves the list of API keys.
 - If there are multiple request query parameters, a list that satisfies all conditions is returned.

 #### Request